runtimeverification/hs-backend-booster/docs/booster.md

 Once the server is started with the rules for a given semanics, the execute end-point expects a configuration composed of a `Term`, reperesenting the state of execution in a given semantics, along with boolean `Predicate`s/constraints imposed upon any symbolic parts of the state.
 Given this state, the server will apply semantic rules to the configuration, until either:

 * no more rules apply
-* a user specified break point is reached, based on a specific semantic rule
+* a user specified break point is reached, based on a specific semantic rule or specified depth
+* all applicable rules have a constraint/set of contraints which simplify to false/bottom
+* a branch occurs, i.e. more than one rule applies
 * the booster cannot decide if a rule should apply

-We will go into much more detail on how the execute endoint works and which situations it fails in.
+We will go into much more detail on how the execute endpoint works and which situations it fails in.
 For a general overview of what happens when an execute request is received, see this diagram:

 ```